Skip to main content

 The GABA-A Receptor and Paradoxical Allopregnanolone Sensitivity

-The is a ligand-gated ion channel responsible for the majority of fast synaptic inhibition in the mammalian brain.
+The GABA-A receptor is a ligand-gated ion channel responsible for the majority of fast synaptic inhibition in the mammalian brain.
 Its function is to permit chloride ion influx, hyperpolarizing the neuron and making it less likely to fire.

 ALLO is a potent positive allosteric modulator of this receptor, meaning it binds to a site distinct from the GABA binding site and enhances the receptor’s response to GABA.
 In a properly functioning system, the luteal phase rise in ALLO should produce a corresponding increase in GABAergic inhibition, resulting in anxiolytic and sedative effects.
 In women with PMDD, a paradoxical reaction occurs.
 The expected calming effect is absent and may even be reversed, leading to increased anxiety, irritability, and dysphoria.